Guillermo Buitrago: Biography

-At 18, Buitrago was already working as an in-house guitarist on a program called La hora infantil on the radio station Ecos del Córdoba, on which children from all the local towns would sing, competing for a prize.
+At 18, Buitrago was already working as an in-house guitarist on a program called "La hora infantile" on the radio station Ecos del Córdoba, on which children from all the local towns would sing, competing for a prize.
 Buitrago started visiting radio stations to play his music, and finally had a stroke of luck at Radio Magdalena in the city of Santa Marta, where he would gain sufficient experience for his next career step in the coastal city of Barranquilla.

 Buitrago since his adolescence had sought out business to record commercial jingles.
-On numerous occasions Buitrago explored various opportunities to make songs to promote products or brands.
-Amongst numerous brand names, he recorded jingles for Ginger Ale and Cerveza Águila.
+On multiple occasions, Buitrago explored various opportunities to make songs to promote products or brands.
+Amongst multiple brand names, he recorded jingles for Ginger Ale and Cerveza Águila.
 Perhaps the most famous was "El ron motilón", which promoted a rum from the province of Santander, and the long-running Colombian Christmas classic "El ron de vinola", which promoted a type of sugar cane juice that was said to have similarities to wine.

 Seven or eight radio shows later, along with a successful jingle El Negro Mendo that he recorded for a furniture and mattress factory, convinced the station directors to give him more air time during prime time, ultimately giving him 3 shows weekly.
 By 1947 Buitrago was basically living in Barranquilla.
 During the week he would complete his radio show commitments that were starting to flood in by this point, and on weekends he would travel to Ciénaga to visit his family and friends.
 Emisoras Unidas, realizing the growing success of Buitrago's music, contracted Julio Bovea, who had just split from Buitrago and had formed his own band to take on an air slot that would compete directly with Buitrago's programming.
 Pressed to find replacements, Buitrago contacted two musicians he had played with in years prior.
 With this new group, he would go on to record the majority of his hits, all of which are still known today.
 Guillermo Buitrago y sus muchachos, his band, had Ángel Fontanilla on lead guitar, Buitrago on rhythm guitar and lead singer, and Carlos "stumpy" Rubio on guacharaca (Rubio was missing part of his left forearm).